 Marriott: The history of the largest hotel empire

 Group rate.
-This special offer is for a block of rooms booked together, usually for conferences, weddings, or business events.
+This special offer applies to a block of rooms booked together, typically for conferences, weddings, or business events.
 Discounts are based on the volume of rooms reserved.
+To learn more, read our dedicated article on corporate group bookings.

 The US federal government per diem rates are established by the US General Service Administration.
-In California, the numbers vary from $131 (Tahoe City) to $273 (Santa Monica) for lodging remuneration.
+In California, the range is $131 (Tahoe City) to $273 (Santa Monica) for lodging remuneration.
 Meals and incidental expense rates in the same state add $68-92 to the daily allowance.
-For comparison, the European Commission establishes per diem rates at $377 for an employee’s trip to the United States, $179 for Lithuania, $311 for Denmark, and $467 for the Virgin Islands.
+For comparison, the European Commission establishes per diem rates at $330 for an employee’s trip to the United States (but $440 for NYC), $177 for Macao, $350 for Denmark, and $477 for Japan.

 Military rate.
 This is a discounted rate for active-duty military personnel traveling for official business.
 Proof of military service is typically required at check-in.
-Some properties also have a special rate for leisure travel for active duty and veterans, and sometimes military families.
+Some properties also offer a special leisure rate for active-duty and veterans, and sometimes for military families.

 For example, Choice Hotels offers special limited-time Gold Elite status and exclusive rates to active-duty military members, veterans, and military spouses.
 IHG Hotels&Resorts also welcomes active and veteran military members with discounts on BAR starting at 5 percent.